yuhangear/wenet-android/ReadMe.md

   When training the online model, **change train_config=conf/train_unified_conformer.yaml in run.sh**

+  If the model cannot converge, the learning rate needs to be reduced lr= 0.0002 in train_unified_conformer.yaml

+  If you want to deploy the model to android, we can't use pitch when extracting features

+  so we can't use "steps/make_fbank_pitch.sh"

-  modify "run.sh" to ensure the **PYTHONPATH** of the conda environment
+  modify "path.sh" to ensure the **PYTHONPATH** of the conda environment

   + source $ANACONDA_ROOT/bin/activate your_wenet

   + export PYTHONPATH=./

   + #Delete during the training phase that does not rely on the Kaldi script

     <del>[ -f $KALDI_ROOT/tools/env.sh ] && . $KALDI_ROOT/tools/env.sh</del>

   Modify run.sh based on the server environment

   + Modify stage and stop_stage to determine the training phase
   + modify : export CUDA_VISIBLE_DEVICES="0,1,2,3,4,5,6,7"

   + If the server is not using cluster directly：./run.sh or nohup ./run.sh > log 2 1>&1 &
   + If the server has a cluster, run the run.sh command based on the service configuration.
     + cmd="./slurm.pl"